Quinton, Birmingham: Education and community facilities

 Quinton has one secondary school, Four Dwellings Academy and four primary schools; Quinton Church Primary, World's End Junior, Woodhouse Primary Academy and Four Dwellings Primary Academy.
 Quinton Church Primary School's roots go back to 1846, six years after the consecration of Christ Church.
 Pitts Wood, a small ancient woodland designated as a Site of Importance for Nature Conservation adjoins Woodhouse Primary Academy and is used by the school for environmental education.

 Quinton Library on the corner of Overdale Road and Ridgacre Road opened on 2 June 1974.
 Adjoining the library is Quinborne Community Centre whose roots go back to 1938 at the former Edgbaston Golf Clubhouse.
 Quinborne is an amalgam of Quinton and Harborne.
 The centre includes a stage and indoor sports facility, Bennett Hall, built in 1958 from funds donated by the late Lord Peter Bennett.
 The community association offers academic, activity and social classes.
 There is also a pre-school nursery and youth club.

 The area is served by three post offices: Quinton post office on Hagley Road West in Quinton village, Faraday Avenue post office on Worlds End Lane and West Boulevard post office on Court Oak Road.

-Quinton police station on Quinton Road West is permanently closed and the building set to be sold off.
+Quinton police station on Quinton Road West had permanently closed and the building was set to be sold off, however in October 2023 West Midlands Police and Crime Commissioner, Simon Foster announced the station is to be reopened in 2024.

 The main supermarkets are Tesco on the corner of Ridgacre Lane and Ridgacre Road built in 2007 on the site of Birmingham Corporation's Quinton bus depot and Asda on Hagley Road West which opened in October 2011 on the site of the Kings Highway public house.

 Quinton Cemetery covering 51 acre opened in 1923 and although in Halesowen is owned and maintained by Birmingham City Council.
 The office and Registrar’s house were built in 1936.

 The Reel Cinema, again just over the border in Halesowen, opened in 1939 as the Danilo.
 It was renamed the Essoldo in 1954 and upon becoming multi-screened in 1973 was known as the Quinton Classic.

 Quinton Art Festival was established in 2001 and takes place annually at the Methodist Church hall over three days in May.
 There are up to 300 paintings and drawings on display along with craft stalls, flower displays and art demonstrations, plus a Friday evening concert.